What’s on HER mind this Valentine’s week? Romance!

 Restoring the hope in my marriage.
 God can restore anything.

-“And over all these virtues put on love, which binds them all together in perfect unity.” – Colossians 3:14
+“And over all these virtues put on love, which binds them all together in perfect unity.” – Paul in Colossians 3:14

 “Above all, love each other deeply, because love covers over a multitude of sins.” -1 Peter 4:8

 “A friend is one who knows who you are, understands where you have been, accepts what you have become, and still gently allows you to grow.” –William Shakespeare

 I love it when he “shows” me he loves me.

 “Dear children, let us not love with words or tongue but with actions and in truth.” -1 John 3:18

 “I believe that unarmed truth and unconditional love will have the final word in reality.
 That is why right, temporarily defeated, is stronger than evil triumphant.
 Hatred confuses life; love harmonizes it.
 Hatred darkens life; love illuminates it.” – Martin Luther King Jr

 I wonder how the people who work for the greeting card companies come up with romantic things to say?
 Here’s some ideas on crafting a heartfelt note in your Valentine!!